Justin Turner Player Props: Red Sox vs. Athletics

-On Tuesday, Justin Turner (.595 slugging percentage in past 10 games, including one home run) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+Justin Turner -- batting .378 in his past 10 games -- will be in action for the Boston Red Sox versus the Oakland Athletics, with Ken Waldichuk on the mound, on July 19 at 3:37 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Athletics.
+In his last game, he went 1-for-4 with a double and two RBI against the Athletics.

 Justin Turner Game Info & Props vs. the Athletics